Bitcoin

 Phuture DeFi Index (DPI) is another DeFi token index.
 It provides exposure to the top DeFi tokens by market capitalization.
 The underlying crypto assets are selected if they are on the Ethereum blockchain and listed on the DeFi data website, DeFi Llama.
 PDI is maintained monthly.
 Investors can buy PDI on the Bancor Network and the Phuture website.
 The assets in this index include Aave, Uniswap, Sushi, Maker, Compound, 1Inch, Yearn Finance, Balancer, Amp, and Lido.

-Engaging in DeFi Lending
+Engaging in DeFi lending

 DeFi lending is a way for investors to lend their crypto assets to other users on a lending protocol.
 This way, they generate interest, which is automatically calculated by an algorithm based on the changing supply and demand for loans.
 Lenders receive frequent interest payments in crypto.

 DeFi protocols protect lenders by demanding that borrowers overcollateralize their loans.
 This means the collateral exceeds the loan value.
-If the borrower fails to maintain the collateral above the required threshold, a margin call occurs, and the protocol liquidates them to pay down the outstanding debt position.
+If the borrower fails to maintain the collateral above the required threshold, a margin call occurs, and the protocol liquidates it to pay down the outstanding debt position.

 Liquidity mining is the process of depositing crypto assets in a liquidity pool.
 In exchange for providing liquidity, liquidity miners earn a reward in the form of transaction fees calculated as an annual percentage yield (APY).

 Yield farming, on the other hand, is a subset of liquidity mining.
 Hence, it also entails providing liquidity to a pool.
 However, instead of just earning rewards sourced from transaction fees, they also receive the protocol’s native token (typically a governance token) on top of the fees.
-Investors that want to maximize their returns may “farm” for more yields by moving their crypto assets around in search of pools with the best APYs.
+Investors who want to maximize their returns may “farm” for more yields by moving their crypto assets around in search of pools with the best APYs.

 The Risk of DeFi Investing